 Finally, I really do like having a Disney Credit Card.
 It’s something I think I’ve had as long as I’ve had credit.
 Now, I’m not totally thrilled of the card design I currently have (Sharon and I both have cards on the account and I picked the design with her in mind – she was a huge Tinker Bell fan at the time).
 I don’t use it much so it’s fine.
 I have a Tinker Bell card.
 I’m totally OK with that.

 So for me, I’m going to keep my no annual fee Disney card with Tinker Bell on it.
-If you are a big Disney fan, it’s a worthwhile thing to think about.
-It’s just not a great card to put your spending on.
+If you’re a big Disney fan, it’s a worthwhile thing to think about…it’s just not a great card to put your spending on.
 I’ve introduced you to some of them in this article and we’ll get more into that in a future post.